UnitTestBot/UTBotJava/utbot-junit-contest/README.md

-# Contest Estimator
+# Contest estimator

-The main responsibility of Contest estimator is running UTBot on prepared projects in advance and providing some statistics such as instruction coverage.
+Contest estimator runs UnitTestBot on the provided projects and returns the generation statistics such as instruction coverage.

-There are several entry points:
+There are two entry points:
-- [ContestEstimator.kt][ep 1] - the main entry point of Contest estimator, it runs UTBot on specified projects, calculates some statistics for target classes and projects and outputs them in a console.
+- [ContestEstimator.kt][ep 1] is the main entry point.
+It runs UnitTestBot on the specified projects, calculates statistics for the target classes and projects, and outputs them to a console.
-- [StatisticsMonitoring.kt][ep 2] - an additional entry point of Contest estimator which does the same as the previous one, but can be configured from a file and dumps output statistics to a file.
+- [StatisticsMonitoring.kt][ep 2] is an additional entry point, which does the same as the previous one but can be configured from a file and dumps the resulting statistics to a file.
-It is used to [monitor and chart][monitoring] statistics every night.
+It is used to [monitor and chart][monitoring] statistics nightly.

 [ep 1]: src/main/kotlin/org/utbot/contest/ContestEstimator.kt